8. Processing multidimensional data#

-The open-access textbook Minimalist Data Wrangling with Python by Marek Gagolewski is, and will remain, freely available for everyone’s enjoyment (also in PDF; a printed version can be ordered from Amazon: AU CA DE ES FR IT JP NL PL SE UK US).
+This open-access textbook is, and will remain, freely available for everyone’s enjoyment (also in PDF; a paper copy can also be ordered).
 It is a non-profit project.
 Although available online, it is a whole course, and should be read from the beginning to the end.
 Refer to the Preface for general introductory remarks.
 Any bug/typo reports/fixes are appreciated.
-Make sure to check out the author’s other book, Deep R Programming [34].
+Make sure to check out Deep R Programming [36] too.

-Applying vectorised functions such as numpy.round, numpy.log, and numpy.exp returns an array of the same shape, with all elements transformed accordingly.
+Applying vectorised functions such as numpy.round, numpy.log, and numpy.exp returns an array of the same shape, with all elements transformed accordingly:

 A = np.array([